 Weight Length/Height Head circumference Infants and toddlers born at term At birth, during the first week and at 2, 3, 4 & 13 months and then again between two and two-and-a-half years old .
 Additional weights may be taken if there are health concerns or parents request reassurance however weight should not be measured more frequently than once per month during infancy When there are health concerns or parents request reassurance.
-Height should be measured between two and two-and-a- half years old At birth and 6-8 week examination Infants and toddlers born preterm, or noted to be very small for gestational age at birth with dysmorphic features with health problems At birth, during the first week and at attendance for immunisations and clinical assessments At birth, at 6-8 weeks and when there are specific indications or parental concerns At birth and 6-8 week check and as part of examinations for hydrocephalus or microcephaly Toddlers with developmental concerns At clinical assessments At clinical assessments As part of neurological examination
+Height should be measured between two and two-and-a-half years old At birth and 6-8 week examination Infants and toddlers At birth, during the first week and at attendance for immunisations and clinical assessments At birth, at 6-8 weeks and when there are specific indications or parental concerns At birth and 6-8 week check and as part of examinations for hydrocephalus or microcephaly Toddlers with developmental concerns At clinical assessments At clinical assessments As part of neurological examination